 Is This Trial Right for Me?

-Ask your doctor about the specific risks and benefits of low-dose versus standard-dose anticoagulation for your condition.
-You will receive either a standard or a lower dose of argatroban and enoxaparin while on ECMO, with regular blood tests to monitor its effect.
-Your progress will be followed for up to 4 weeks on ECMO and for 6 months after, including assessments of your health and quality of life.
+Ask your doctor about your eligibility and the potential benefits and risks of participating in the trial.
+During the trial, you will receive either low-dose or standard-dose anticoagulants during ECMO, with regular check-ups and monitoring.
 The trial is being conducted at 2 sites.
 Always discuss clinical trial participation with your healthcare provider before making any decisions.
 This information is for educational purposes only and is not medical advice.

 AI-generated analysis for educational purposes only.
 This is not medical advice.
 Discuss clinical trial participation with your doctor.
 Data sourced from ClinicalTrials.gov.